mangelini2/PPN-Pack/README.md

     <br>
 </div>

-*The current version contains the key implementation for the signed distance field (SDF) construction given the container's top-down heightmap and that of the SDF-Minimization packing heuristics.
-We are still updating the repository.*

-### Dataset Preparation
+### Download the Object Models
-We performed experiments on 1000 packing sequences of 96 types of objects collected from the YCB dataset and the Rutgers APC RGB-D dataset.
+Following [SDF-Pack](https://github.com/kwpoon/SDF-Pack), we performed experiments on 1000 packing sequences of 96 types of objects collected from the YCB dataset and the Rutgers APC RGB-D dataset.
 Please download the processed dataset from [Google Drive](https://drive.google.com/file/d/1i2iPqhWSmGWMJC3wa9Y_fVD3HyuklFAO/view?usp=sharing) and extract the files in the folder `./dataset/`.
-The object IDs forming the packing sequences can be found at `1000_packing_sequences_of_80_objects.npy`.
+The object IDs forming the packing sequences can be found at `1000_packing_sequences_of_80_objects.npy`, which is then used to form the training data.
+Note that the evaluation is performed on novel sequences formed by randomly drawn objects.

 ```
 |-- 1000_packing_sequences_of_80_objects.npy
 |-- dataset